 At Heritage Flex Academy, we believe that parents have primary responsibility for the education of their children, and we are here to support them in that effort.
 Everything we do is centered on helping parent educators to be the best teachers they can be, whether they choose to bring their students into our classroom for a portion of the week or teach everything from home.

 Our curriculum is designed to give students the tools they need to build a solid foundation of fundamental knowledge which they will use as a springboard to higher-level thought.
-They will develop the critical-thinking and problem-solving skills necessary for success in life.
+Our curricula framework is a blend of E. D. Hirsch's Core Knowledge Sequence, California State Standards, classical learning.
+We developed a rich humanities program integrating history with the great books.
+Students develop the critical-thinking and problem-solving skills necessary for success in life.
 They will also develop their imagination and creativity to help shape their futures and the future of our country.
 We believe that reading is the key that unlocks the door to the greatest minds in history, and we want our students not only to understand their ideas, but to advance those ideas with improvements.

 At Heritage Flex Academy, we believe deeply that a complete education of the whole child includes the development of character.
 We have identified ten virtues that we feel are essential to a well-rounded person: honesty, self-control, responsibility, gratitude, kindness, diligence, respect, courage, patience, and humility.
 We focus on one of these virtues each month we are in session and hope to inspire you with practical ideas to teach these virtues at home.